 Artificial intelligence has transformed businesses of all sizes.
 Breaking down the common misconception that AI is for large businesses, the current scenario is proof that it has revamped not only how the tech-giants work, but also the smallest of entities in the entrepreneurial world.

 Consider a very generic case of a newly opened pastry shop in the nook of a very busy street.
 The owner, in order to spread the word, makes use of a couple of social media platforms, such as Facebook and Twitter.
 These social media platforms are, in fact, a product of artificial intelligence.
 So, when the word goes out and the customers start pouring in, the small business has already been on the receiving end of the many benefits of artificial intelligence.

 And, that’s how a business needs artificial intelligence.

 Typically (or not-so-typically), artificial intelligence can be found in two unique forms in an entrepreneurial landscape-

 Take into account the popularity of smartphones, smart televisions, and other appliances that can remember and understand your personal preferences.
-It is AI that makes this smart technology possible.
+It is an AI that makes this smart technology possible.
 Being witnesses to the growing popularity of smart machines, businesses find themselves further encouraged to include artificial intelligence and machine learning into their business agenda.
 Amazon Alexa, Ok Google, and Apple’s Siri are classic examples of how machines are becoming smarter by the day and enhancing user experience.